Green Leaders: Tryon Workforce Development Program

 The Green Leaders Workforce Development Program is an opportunity for early-career youth to hone their environmental education, restoration, and professional skills.
 Each cohort has the opportunity to explore their passions and interests while contributing to Friends of Tryon Creek’s mission to encourage all communities to reclaim their relationship with the forest.

-Applications Open for 2025 Spring Cohort
+Applications now open for Fall 2025 Cohort

 Meet Fall 2024 Green Leaders, Lu Hernandez, Yasmin Noor, Lili Yazzie (Green Leaders Coordinator) and Sierra Penn.